 - Induced – measures the economic activity and employment supported as those directly employed in the ferry industry and in its supply chains spend their wage income on goods and services.

-To quantify these impacts, Oxford Economics uses a model based on national accounts, but they need some inputs relating to the activity of the ferry industry (such as revenue), its supply chain spending, and its staff (such as headcount employment or salaries paid to staff).
-Such information is not widely available for the ferry industry through secondary data sources, which is where the survey comes in.
-By surveying a sample of ferry companies and combining their responses Oxford Economics hopes to get a representative picture of the ferry industry as a whole which can then be used as the input into their model.
+To quantify these impacts, Oxford Economics used a model based on national accounts, as well as inputs relating to the activity of the ferry industry (such as revenue), its supply chain spending, and its staff (such as headcount employment or salaries paid to staff).

-A successful survey will result in a meaningful study that can be used by Interferry as well as individual ferry operators to influence regulators, politicians, and other decision makers.
+The result is a meaningful study that can be used by Interferry as well as individual ferry operators to influence regulators, politicians, and other decision makers.